 I don't like my job: what should I do?

 As children, we all dreamed of doing a particular job.
 Doctor, lawyer, dancer, firefighter, stuntman, actor...
-But, for many, those dreams don't come true.
-Indeed, it is not uncommon to hear people around us (close or not) complaining about their jobs, their colleagues, their schedules, etc. The question then arises: "I don't like my job, what should I do?"
+But, for many, these dreams do not come true.
+Indeed, it is not uncommon to hear people around us (close or not) complain about their jobs, their colleagues, their schedules, etc. The question then arises: " I don't like my job, what should I do?"

 Discomfort at work: temporary or constant?

 Going to work is a burden.
-Talking to your colleagues doesn't appeal to you, or even stresses you out.
-You often say to yourself, "I don't like my job."
-You don't like your common offices/premises.
+You don't like talking to your colleagues, even stresses you out.
+You often say to yourself, " I don't like my job ."
+You don't like your offices/common areas.
 You come home late – too late – every day of the week and the weekend is your salvation.
 Sound familiar?

-To leave or to stay?
+Leave or stay?

 Factors to consider